-Panola College's campus is located in the city of Carthage, Panola County, Texas.
+The College's main campus is located in the city of Carthage, Panola County, Texas.
 Classes are offered at alternate sites in Shelby County and Harrison County.
 Panola College is committed to offering quality educational programs and services for the people of the College's service area at a reasonable cost.
 The College provides a wide range of programs, including general academic, technical-vocational, student development services, continuing education, and community service.

-The Panola College Foundation was created for the sole purpose to support the mission and vision of the College and to support its students.
+The Panola College Foundation was created for the purpose of supporting the mission and vision of the College and to support its students.
 The Panola College Foundation is controlled by a separate board of directors that are ratified by the Panola College Board of Trustees and is included in the financial statements of the College as an affiliated organization.